lewang/pr-whisper/README.md

 1. **"sox: command not found"**
    - Install sox using your system package manager

-2. **"whisper-cli: command not found"**
+2. **"whisper-cli: command not found" or path errors**
    - Ensure Whisper.cpp is built and the path is correct
    - Check that `~/whisper.cpp/build/bin/whisper-cli` exists
+   - If installed elsewhere, customize `my-whisper-homedir` to match your installation
+   - Run `M-x customize-group RET my-whisper RET` to verify paths

 3. **No audio recorded**
    - Check your microphone permissions
    - Test sox manually: `sox -d -r 16000 -c 1 -b 16 test.wav`

 4. **Transcription not working**
+   - The package now validates paths on startup and will show clear error messages
-   - Verify the model files exist:
+   - Verify the model files exist in `~/whisper.cpp/models/`
-     - Fast mode: `~/whisper.cpp/models/ggml-base.en.bin`
-     - Accurate mode: `~/whisper.cpp/models/ggml-medium.en.bin`
+   - Run `M-x my-whisper-transcribe-fast` to see validation errors
    - Test whisper-cli manually with a wav file

 ### Testing the Setup